Let’s explore what it means to write confidently.

 I hated the idea that she was just a victim.
 Or even worse, a passive victim without hope of escaping her dreadful circumstances.
 I didn’t want her to become a character that does nothing but react to outside forces.

 Only recently, after working on the draft of Book 2 for months now, I think I’ve finally figured it out.
 I often feel as if I take one step forward and ten steps back when I work.
-I doubt myself all the time, and now if I’m going to take Ellena’s advice, I need to believe in my work.
+I doubt myself all the time, and now, if I’m going to take Ellena’s advice, I need to embrace the doubt.
+But ultimately, I need to believe in my work.

-That confidence is hard to build.
 Does it take more experience?
 Is it perseverance?
 Haruki Murakami compared writing a novel to running a marathon.
-If that’s the case, I’m somewhere on an agonizing hill, still looking up toward the peak.
-(I recommend reading his book; well worth your time: What I talk about when I talk about running. *)
+If that’s the case, I’m somewhere on an agonizing hill, still looking up as I climb, step by step.
+(I recommend reading his book: What I talk about when I talk about running.
+It’s well worth your time.)

-Here’s a quote from the end of the documentary:
+Here’s another quote from the end of the perfume documentary:

 “Perfume is an art about time.